 Generally, people don’t talk about failures and mostly discuss success stories.

 Success stories give us hope, right?

 But the truth is:

 When you study failure stories, you learn more about how not to fail.

 Yes, success stories are great to hear and often motivate us to get out of our comfort-zone.
-But they don't necessarily give you the full picture.
+But they don’t necessarily give you the full picture.

 Now it’s your turn

 That’s it for now.

 I hope you enjoyed this summary and got a ton of value.